thecodersguilduk/wda-curriculum/_site/projects/tech/index.md

 # Tech Seminars

-These sessions ar ethe baseline of the technical curriculum, you will learn the fundemental skills and tools needed to become a developer.
+These sessions are the baseline of the technical curriculum, you will learn the fundemental skills and tools needed to become a developer.
 We will also be reinforcing core skills development of essential skills, knowledge and behaviours.